hassanmehmood6195/Crypto-Alert/README.md

 # Crypto-Alert
-This is latest code based on design course tutorial
+This is latest code based on design course tutorial https://www.youtube.com/watch?v=2RxHQoiDctI&t=1859s.

+Feel free to ask any questions.